 "All of us have crosses to bear," Ottman shares.
 "It’s what you do with the cross after you’ve been put to it."

-Now that The Shockmaster is retired, Ottman does have some pointed observations on how the sport and especially the heels had changed from when he was taking bumps in the squared circle.
+Now that The Shockmaster is retired, Ottman has some pointed observations on how the sport, especially the heels, had changed from when he was taking bumps in the squared circle.

 "All of the choices to be involved in the wrestling business and on the road were mine.
-Nobody put a gun to my head.”
+Nobody put a gun to my head," maintains Ottman.

 Before signing off, Fred Ottman gave thanks to the fans and offered a bit of profound life advice to live by.